VirginiaLynne likes to share her creative ideas for DIY home renovation and maintenance. She uses these tips to store her own receipts.

-Every old home is different because of the materials used in the pipes, the angle of the pipes to the main line, the structure of the house, the soil and the trees in the yard.
+Every old home is different because of the materials used in the pipes, the angle of the pipes to the main line, the structure of the house, the soil, and the trees in the yard.
 All of these elements can work to cause you problems with clogs.
 Some plumbers will work with you to help you uncover the problems with your home, but lots of them do make a living out of handling your clogged drain problems and may not have the interest or knowledge to help you prevent clogs at your house.
-Since plumbing calls are often eighty dollars or more just to unclog a drain, it pays to be pro-active in solving your own drain problems.
+Since plumbing calls are often $80 or more just to unclog a drain, it pays to be proactive in solving your own drain problems.

-Here are 5 methods to clean out a clogged drain.
 I usually try these in this order:

 - Snake out the sink with a tool.

 - Use a plunger to try to force the clog down.

 - Clean out the drain trap underneath the sink (if it has one).

 - Pour in enzymes and let stand the recommended amount of time, then pour in boiling hot water.
 I only use this method if I don't need the sink drained right away.

 I am not a plumber, but in my experience of owning five older houses over the last 35 years, there are generally two types of clogs: sink clogs and main line clogs.

 A sink clog is one that affects just one sink or shower.
 It is due to having lint, hair, soap, and other debris in the drain.
 Generally, a sink clog can be seen developing.
 The sink will start to drain more slowly and finally, will just stop draining altogether.